-ECHO 2462 Clinical - Echocardiography III (4 credits)
+Clinical - DMST, Echocardiography III (4 Credits)

 This course will provide advanced clinical education, training, experience, and patient care.
 It will include instruction, supervision, and evaluation of students in the field of echocardiography.
-Emphasis will be placed on improving accuracy, speed and proficiency of the student's skills.
-(16 clinical hours/week) Prerequisites: ECHO 2470, ECHO 2461; Corequisite: ECHO 2472
+Emphasis will be placed on recognition and quantification of pathology, improving accuracy, speed and proficiency of the student's skills.